yifanz/Intellij-Dust/README.markdown

 WORK IN PROGRESS

-Only tested in Intellij 12
+Only tested in Intellij 12 Ultimate (must have license)

 1. Download the [plugin](http://yifanz.github.com/Intellij-Dust/downloads/dust_syntax_ea80498a065bfb.jar)